A Detailed Guide to the Strasbourg Christmas Market 2024

 - Hotel de l’Europe: Located in a historic building, right by the charming Petite France neighborhood

-- Hotel D – Strasbourg: Beautiful modern rooms just barely outside the historic city center
+- Hotel D – Strasbourg: Beautiful modern rooms in Neustadt district, just by the canals

 - Maison Rouge Strasbourg Hotel: Beautiful upscale hotel in the city center, with lots of amenities